ourzora/nft-hooks/docs/useNFTMetadata.md

 Requests are set with a 10 second timeout to allow showing the user an error message instead of an indefinite loader.
 Metadata information can be found in the [zora metadata schema repo](https://github.com/ourzora/media-metadata-schemas).
+Metadata validation can be ignored optionally by passing in a second argument `{allowInvalid: true}`, otherwise, an error will be thrown for invalid metadata.

 Hook result type:
 ```ts